tripscavern/CR10SPro2Switchwire/BOM.md

 # Bill of Material for CR10SPro2Switchwire project

+Bellow you will see the list of materials that were required for this project.

 | Material  | Quantity | Supplier |
 | ------------- | ------------- | ------------- |
 | MGN12H Linear Rail - 350mm  | 03 | AliExpress |